valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/api/system/opt_locking/readme.md

 ### Configuration options

-You can override the created `opt_locking` on server startup, by updating the Config file, and with Env `OPT_LOCKING` variable.
+You can override the created `opt_locking` on server startup:

+* by updating the Config file, and
+* by using the `OPT_LOCKING` Env variable.

 The options are the same as shown in the table above.

 Note the env variables can be set on your IDE Run Configurations.

 &nbsp;

-### Approach
+### Processing Overview

 The approach is summarized in the table below.
-See the the code in [`api/system/opt_locking/opt_locking.py`](/api/system/opt_locking/opt_locking.py) for details.
+See the the code in [`api/system/opt_locking/opt_locking.py`](https://github.com/ApiLogicServer/demo/blob/main/api/system/opt_locking/opt_locking.py) for details.

 &nbsp;